 In countries people are different which make cities different.
-The city is like that because its people are like that.
+The city is like that because its people are like that.– Clorindo Testa1

 National Library of Argentina Photographs

-Following a politically-motivated demolition of the Unzué Palace in 1958, the site was designated for the construction of the National Library of the Argentine Republic.
+Following a politically-motivated demolition of the Unzué Palace in 1958, the site was designated for constructing the National Library of the Argentine Republic.

-The main objective of the project was to preserve the existing vegetation of the site that was surrounded by parks.
-The architects decided to raise the reading rooms above the treetops to generate a new viewpoint to the city and to bury the deposits.
-In between, a public esplanade was generated to give access to the library that could be used for outdoor cultural/recreational activities.
+The project’s main objective was to preserve the site’s existing vegetation surrounded by parks.
+The architects decided to raise the reading rooms above the treetops to generate a new viewpoint of the city and to bury the deposits.
+In between, a public esplanade was developed to give access to the library that could be used for outdoor cultural/recreational activities.

 The whole building is supported by four massive cores that host the vertical circulations giving a monumental character to the building.
-The reading rooms float in space and overlooks the city to reinforce the strong plasticity of the building.
-The two underground levels host the book deposits as well as offices and the newspaper archives.
+The reading rooms float in space and overlook the city to reinforce the strong plasticity of the building.
+The two underground levels host book deposits, offices, and newspaper archives.

-In the final phase of construction, Clorindo Testa, Francisco Bullrich and Alicia Cazzaniga were removed from the construction administration and some details were modified.
-Changes were made in the auditorium coverings, flooring materials, and furniture was designed ad hoc.
+In the final phase of construction, Clorindo Testa, Francisco Bullrich, and Alicia Cazzaniga were removed from the construction administration, and some details were modified.
+Changes in the auditorium coverings, flooring materials, and furniture were designed ad hoc.
 Also, for budgetary reasons, the metal sunshades of the facade were removed from the project.
-They were going to diffuse the light inside the reading rooms protecting readers from the strong sun of the city of Buenos Aires.
+They were going to diffuse the light inside the reading rooms protecting readers from the intense sun of the city of Buenos Aires.

 National Library of Argentina Floor Plan

-He was one of the leaders of the Argentine rationalist movement and was one of the pioneers of the brutalist movement in the country.
-His style as an architect was influenced by his artistic nature: the effects of color, tension, metaphors, and plasticity.
+He was one of the Argentine rationalist movement’s leaders and one of the country’s pioneers of the brutalist movement.
+His artistic nature influenced his architectural style: the effects of color, tension, metaphors, and plasticity.